efornara/frt/doc/Usage.md

 While the Godot 2.1 *editor* seems to be useable on a modern Raspberry Pi (3B+ with vc4), the Godot 3.1 *editor* doesn't seem to be.
 It works, but I wouldn't want to actually write a game with it.
+UPDATE: Compiling with the latest compilers (e.g. gcc 8 or clang 8), and , if possible, enabling lto, might help to make the 3.1 editor useable.

 2. You target slow boards (e.g. Raspberry Pi 1 / Zero).